ZoeBijl/Plant-Mage/README.md

 ## What’s included?

 A plant mage emoji in the six standardized skin tones.
 These are available in PNG (64x64 pixels and 128x128 pixels) and SVG.

+## Download

+You can download the plant mage emoji on the [releases page](https://github.com/ZoeBijl/Plant-Mage/releases).